vihaannnn/Individual-Dataset/README.md

 ```
 ## To run the project
 Go into the workingDir directory and run the pipeline.py file.

+Please make sure the ENV file was created and in the working directory before running the pipeline

 The code to do so is -
 ```sh
   cd Individual-Dataset/workingDir